 We view our education grantmaking through an equity lens.
 We are particularly interested in supporting organizations led by people of color and whose boards and staff reflect the population(s) served by the organization.

-Beginning in 2021, MDBF is shifting most of its grantmaking from project-based support to operating support for organizations that align with our K-12 Education funding goals, below.
+In 2021, MDBF shifted most of its grantmaking from project-based support to operating support for organizations that align with our K-12 Education funding goals, below.
 MDBF offers two grant types, awarded through an open and competitive grant process.

 Operating Support Grants: We offer a two-year grant of $10,000 each year for a total of $20,000.
-These grants are primarily focused on organizations with which MDBF has an existing funding relationship.
-However, it is possible for an organization that hasn't received funding to receive this grant.
+These grants are targeted to organizations with which MDBF has an existing funding relationship, defined as having had at least one grant in the past 10 years (since 2012).